vojtech-petrak/Trigonometry_calculator/README.md

-# Trigonometry_calculator
+# Trigonometry calculator

 Calculates values describing triangle
+Run from command line to see results